 - Travel Expenditures for Employees and Other Authorized Representatives of the Alliance. - Pursuant to RCW 53.08.176, the CEO is authorized to establish Alliance policies and procedures to regulate and audit travel expense and reimbursement. - 2.
-The CEO may authorize travel and other reimbursable expenses, excluding Managing Members, incurred on behalf of the Alliance. - 3.
-The Alliance's Auditor will be responsible for ensuring the full compliance with applicable statutes, regulations and Alliance policies and procedures governing expense reimbursements by employees, Managing Member commissioners and representatives of the Alliance.

-ii.
-Expenditures for Trade Promotion and Promotional Hosting

-1. The CEO will report proposed expenditures covering trade promotion and promotional hosting as provided in RCW 53.36.120 to Managing Members as part of the annual budget adoption.
-Expenditures proposed for promotional hosting shall be limited as provided in RCW 53.36.130.

-- Alliance staff and representatives holding positions responsible for trade promotion are authorized to make expenditures for promotional hosting of all appropriate Alliance activities subject to all of the provisions of the Promotional Hosting policy.
+The CEO may authorize travel and other reimbursable expenses, excluding Managing Members, incurred on behalf of the Alliance. - The Alliance's Auditor will be responsible for ensuring the full compliance with applicable statutes, regulations and Alliance policies and procedures governing expense reimbursements by employees, Managing Member commissioners and representatives of the Alliance. - ii.
+Expenditures for Trade Promotion and Promotional Hosting - The CEO will report proposed expenditures covering trade promotion and promotional hosting as provided in RCW 53.36.120 to Managing Members as part of the annual budget adoption.
+Expenditures proposed for promotional hosting shall be limited as provided in RCW 53.36.130. - Alliance staff and representatives holding positions responsible for trade promotion are authorized to make expenditures for promotional hosting of all appropriate Alliance activities subject to all of the provisions of the Promotional Hosting policy.
 Managing Member hosting, for Alliance related trade promotions, requires prior authorization by the Managing Members. - iii.
 The CEO may authorize memberships in port authority, economic development, regional trade, tourism, industrial associations, facility, trade promotions organizations, and professional organizations up to \$10,000 per organization or individual membership.
 Managing Members' authorization is required for membership greater than \$10,000.
 Memberships greater than \$10,000 shall be included in Normal Operating Expense as part of the annual budget process.
+A list of all memberships of the Alliance will be reported semi-annually to the Managing Members.

 c.
-Managing Uncollectable Accounts
+Managing Delinquent and Uncollectable Accounts